 Provides mechanically locked four-wheel drive power to both the front and rear wheels with additional gearing for increased torque multiplication.
 Intended only for off-road applications such as deep sand, steep grades, or pulling heavy objects.
-4L (4X4 low) will not engage while your vehicle is moving above 3 mph (5 km/h); this is normal and should be no reason for concern.
+4L (4X4 low) should not engage when your vehicle is moving above 3 mph (5 km/h); this is normal and should be no reason for concern.
 Refer to Shifting to or from 4L (4X4 low) for proper operation.

 Note: 4L may engage or disengage automatically based on terrain mode selection.
-See Principle of Operation (page 21).
+See Principle of Operation (page 27).